Moiz-16/Moiz-16/README.md

 🌟 Passionate about developing and optimising algorithmic trading strategies.

-🌟 I’m currently working on an Algorithmic Trading Model.
+🌟 Currently working on an Algorithmic Trading Model.

 🌟 Ask my about anything and everything, I would love to connect!